Skip to main content

 How do young college-age scientists spend their summer?
 They do research, of course.
 And two University of Kentucky undergraduate students have received prestigious American Physiological Society (APS) Undergraduate Summer Research Fellowships to conduct their work this summer.
 Only 24 undergraduates nationwide were selected to work in laboratories of established APS investigators.

 Kyeong Ran (Rachel) Jang, a biology major from Louisville who just finished her freshman year, and Audra Stacy, a senior biology major from Elkhorn City, Ky., received $4,000 each to conduct their research over a 10-week period this summer.
-Each of them also received $1,300 to travel to the APS annual Experimental Biology meeting, a broad-based scientific
+Each of them also received $1,300 to travel to the APS annual Experimental Biology meeting, a broad-

 By Jake Most